-At Disability Associates, a law firm in Towson, Maryland, we understand it can take two to three years for a determination in a social security case.
+At Disability Associates, a Social Security Disability Benefits Law Firm in Towson, Maryland, we understand it can take two to three years for a determination in a social security case.
 In many cases, a question we hear frequently is this: how am I supposed to pay my bills when I am applying for social security?
 Today, we can take a closer look.

 Now, by the time we talk to most clients, they’ve stopped working full time and have very limited sources of income.
 If they’re lucky, they may have a working spouse and that’s helpful, but still you have bills to pay.
 Otherwise, if you’re single, you may not have a source of income and how are you supposed to pay your bills.
 It is a tough question.
 There are a couple of things that you need to think about even though you never thought you’d be in this position and have to think about it, but through the Department of Social Services if you can qualify there are programs that would pay a limited amount of money.

 Right now, it’s a little under two hundred dollars a month for temporary cash help while you’re waiting for your disability claim to be processed.
 If the claim is approved, then you will have to pay that money back, but that’s one potential source of income.
 It’s a long process and you have to look at all the possibilities.
 We’ve had some clients that have told us you know I went to a food bank.
 I needed food.
 I didn’t have the money.
 I had to pay rent, so I went to a food bank.
 These are things you’re going to have to consider.